jbossdemocentral/bpms-mortgage-demo/README.md

 Mortgage demo known issues
 --------------------------

+Project is broken for Beta right now.
+Init.sh disabled to not install demo project nor demo project web service.

 - client jar is currently defective, will not populate the instances.

 - login gives errors but UI continues to work.